 This is a type of laser treatment that attempts to stimulate collagen synthesis under the skin without ablating or damaging the epidermis.
 Using such treatment procedures can help with mild to moderate wrinkles and refine the skin, though not effective as laser resurfacing.
 These procedures are almost painless with little side effects and no downtime.
 Several treatments may be necessary.

 Intra-oral Laser Rejuvenation

-A non-ablative Er:YAG laser of wavelength 2940nm will be fired intra-orally (into the inner sides of your mouth) using a completely safe handheld device to target the sides of your cheeks, as well as the inner corners of your lower and upper lips.
-This controlled and gentle bulk heating from the inside of your mouth stimulates collagen contraction for overall improvement of skin tautness and elasticity.
+A non-ablative Er:YAG laser treatment that is using wavelength 2940nm will be fired intra-orally (into the inner sides of your mouth) using a completely safe handheld device to target the sides of your cheeks, as well as the inner corners of your upper and lower lips.
+This type of controlled and gentle heating from the inside of your mouth stimulates collagen contraction for overall improvement of skin tautness and elasticity.

 Fractional Radiofrequency Microneedling

 When fractional radiofrequency (RF) combines with microneedling, the RF heat penetrates much deeper, leaving the upper skin layer cool.
 RF technology causes old collagen and elastin fibres to break down in a controlled manner, while microneedling is a procedure using tiny needles to create punctures in the top layer of skin to stimulate healing and cell regeneration.